kwcoder/kwcoder/README.md

 - 👋 Hi, I’m @kwcoder, but in real life, I prefer to go by: **'print("Kenya")'**
-- 👀 I’m interested in: Unraveling human behavioral patterns through data.
-- 🌱 I’m currently learning: Python, SQL, Tableau, Advanced Statistical Analysis
-- 💞️ I’m looking to collaborate on: projects that get me closer to gaining deeper insights into the interplay between group behaviour, biases, and ethical considerations.
 -  😄 Pronouns: she/her
+- 👀 I’m an aspiring data scientist, having just completed my MSc in Data Science at the University of Birmingham.
+- 🌱 I’m currently improving my skills in: Python (pandas, Scikit-learn, PyTorch), SQL, Tableau, and Advanced Statistical Analysis.
+- 💞️ I’m looking to collaborate on: projects that use data to unravel human behavioural patterns.
+I would especially like to gain deeper insights into in-group out-group dynamics in online spaces.
 - ⚡ Fun fact: My favourite data science projects tend to fall into either mechanistic or inferential categories.

 <!---